Cutleast/FOMOD-Creation-Kit/README.md

 For example, to generate a file for French, the new line would look like this: `--add-translation=res/loc/fr.ts ^`
 2. Run `update_lupdate_file.bat && update_qts.bat` to generate the translation file for your language.
 3. Open the translation file in Qt Linguist with `uv run pyside6-linguist res/loc/<language>.ts`, eg. `uv run pyside6-linguist res/loc/fr.ts`.
-4. Translate MMM and save the file with Ctrl+S.
+4. Translate the app and save the file with Ctrl+S.
-5. For your language to show up in MMM's settings: add a line, similar to the existing languages, under `class Language(BaseEnum):` in [localisation.py](./src/core/utilities/localisation.py).
+5. For your language to show up in FCK's settings: add a line, similar to the existing languages, under `class Language(BaseEnum):` in [localisation.py](./src/core/utilities/localisation.py).
 For example, for French: `French = "fr_FR"`.
 6. Optional: Run `compile_qts.bat && uv run src\main.py` and change the language in *Settings* to your translation (and restart) to see your translation in action.
 7. Create a pull request from your changes and I will check over it and merge it if there are no issues with it.